influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 [{{< api-endpoint method="GET" endpoint="http://localhost:8086/metrics" >}}](/influxdb/v2.1/api/#operation/GetMetrics)

-Metrics contain a name and a set of optional key-value pairs.
+Metrics contain a name, an optional set of key-value pairs, and a value.

 The following descriptors precede each metric: